Taba, Egypt: History

 After a long dispute, Abraham Sofaer, Legal Advisor to the United States State Department, successfully arbitrated an agreement to submit the issue to an international commission composed of one Israeli, one Egyptian, and three outsiders.
 The commission rejected Israel's arguments and found that a demarcated border accepted for so long had acquired legal standing.
 It ruled that the relevant boundary was the one accepted during the Mandate period and reinstated the disputed pillar at its historical location.
 The decision, however, did not answer how the award would be implemented, a question instead determined by further negotiations.
 Sofaer and the U.S. State Department led negotiations over these outstanding implementation issues, ranging from the exact locations of the pillar to the management of the hotel.
 By February 26, 1989, the negotiations were completed and the award was implemented.
 Taba was returned to Egypt.
 Hosni Mubarak raised the Egyptian flag on the town on 19 March 1989.

 As part of this subsequent agreement, travelers were permitted to cross from Israel at the border checkpoint, and visit the "Aqaba Coast Area of Sinai", (stretching from Taba down to Sharm El Sheikh, and including Nuweiba, Saint Catherine's Monastery, and Dahab), visa-free for up to 14 days, making Taba a popular tourist destination.
 The resort community of Taba Heights is located some 20 km south of Taba.
 It features several large hotels, including the Hyatt Regency, Marriott, Sofitel, and Intercontinental.
 It is also a significant diving area where many people come to either free dive, scuba dive, or learn to dive via the many diving courses available.
 Other recreation facilities include a new desert-style golf course.

 On 24 September 1995, the Taba Agreement was signed by the Palestine Liberation Organization and the Israeli government in the town of Taba.

 On 7 October 2004, the Hilton Taba was hit by a bomb that killed 34 people.
 Of the deaths, over 20 were Israeli, 5 were Egyptian and 1 Russian, along with many injured Israelis.
 Twenty-four days later, an inquiry by the Egyptian Interior Ministry into the bombings concluded that the perpetrators received no external help but were aided by Bedouins in the peninsula.

 In February 2014, a bus taking tourists to Saint Catherine's Monastery in Sinai exploded in Taba as the bus was preparing to cross into Israel.
 Three South Koreans and one Egyptian were killed, and 14 South Koreans were injured.
-No group took responsibly for the blast.
+No group took responsibility for the blast.

-Israeli tourism in Taba was up in 2016 with many traveling to enjoy the northernmost Red Sea resort.
+Israeli tourism in Taba was up in 2016, with many traveling to enjoy the northernmost Red Sea resort.

-On 27 October 2023, an suicide drone fired from Yemen hit a building next to a hospital.
+On 27 October 2023, a drone crashed into a building next to a hospital.
 Six people were lightly injured.
 The six people would be discharged from the hospital after receiving the necessary first aid.